Gkicks/milestone-project-heritage-housing-issues/README.md

     * As a client I want to have a simple interface so I can quickly find the predicted value of a property
     * As a client I want to be able to see the individual predicted prices of my 4 inherited properties, as well as the summed price, so I can easily access this information
 * Epic 5 - Dashboard deployment and release
-    * As a data analyst I was my app to be deployed so that my client can easily access this
+    * As a data analyst I was my dashboard to be deployed so that my client can easily access this
-    * As I client I want to be able to access the deployed app so I can run the predictions for the houses I would like to know the predicted price/s of
+    * As I client I want to be able to access the deployed dashboard so I can run the predictions for the houses I would like to know the predicted price/s of

 # Dashboard Design